This post may contain affiliate links. Please read our disclosure policy.

 Ingredient substitutions

-Unlike other recipes that require you to add almond flour, these are naturally nut-free.
-Here's how to make the cookies dairy-free or egg-free, too.
+Unlike other recipes that require you to add almond flour, these are naturally nut-free, and easy to adapt for dairy-free or egg-free baking, too.

 Dairy free